bluesky-social/atproto/docs/specs/xrpc.md

 - **Input**: The request body.
 - **Output**: The response body.

 Calls to a method must specify the ID, Parameters, Input, and certain HTTP Headers for the request.
 Likewise the return value must provide some information about the HTTP response.
-Therefore FedRPC does not fully abstract away the semantics of HTTP when used in APIs.
+Therefore XRPC does not fully abstract away the semantics of HTTP when used in APIs.

 #### Method IDs